-C. May I have access to PHI without an authorization if such access in required to create or refine a research protocol?
+C. May I have access to PHI without an authorization (such access is required to create or refine a research protocol?

 Yes.
 The Privacy and Security Rules permit certain disclosures of PHI that are preparatory to research if certain conditions are met.
 These include that the party making disclosure obtain from the researcher representations as follows: